|

 POST-TO-LOG-FILE.

-add 16 to ZERO giving SIMOLOGS-RESULT
+add 16 to ZERO giving SIMOLOGS-STATUS

 call 'SIMOLOGS' using SIMOLOGS-PASS-AREA

-if SIMOLOGS-RESULT not = ZERO
+if SIMOLOGS-STATUS not = ZERO

-move 'SHOW' to SIMODUMP-SYSOUT
+move 'OPR1' to SIMODUMP-OUTPUT

-add SIMOLOGS-RESULT to ZERO giving SIMODUMP-RESULT
+add SIMOLOGS-STATUS to ZERO giving SIMODUMP-RESULT

 end-if